 An art history library has also been built up over the years from an original collection of modern art, keeping up with the Foundation’s collections, and recently enriched by a major donation.
 This collection of five thousand references is mainly made of catalogs of exhibitions or private collections as well as artist monographs.

 Moreover, following the creation of a residency of photography, the foundation has created a specialized library in this field.
 Artists’ books related to our winners of the Photography Prize are part of these documentary resources.
-In addition, the library manages the André Gide – Jean Schlumberger Centre, which contains archival documents by Jean Schlumberger, part of André Gide’s library and the collection of the former director of the Gallimard Archives.
+In addition, the library manages the André Gide – Jean Schlumberger Centre, which contains archival documents by Jean Schlumberger, part of André Gide’s library and the collection of the former director of the Gallimard Archives, Jean-Pierre Dauphin.

-A reading committee meets at least once a year to decide on the purchase of books in line with the activities of the foundation.
+A reading committee meets at least once a year to decide on the purchase of books in line with the foundation’s activities.
 Users are also invited to suggest the acquisition of one to three books that have been of particular significance to them, in any field of research.

 The library also receives donations of books which are integrated into its collection, in accordance with its documentary policy.
 Participants in seminars and residential studies are invited to give one or more of their publications.
 These donations constitute a significant part of the catalog’s growth and reflect the richness and diversity of the exchanges that take place within the Foundation’s activities.

 The library catalog is available on line.